ccn-ccn/MyNetworkSocial/README.md

 We’re opening the doors for exclusive **Beta Testers** to join MyNetwork — The next generation of Social Media built for creators.

 No ads.
 No exploitation.
-Just real connections and real crypto rewards!
+Just real connections and real crypto rewards.
 <br><br>
 **💸 $1 Million worth of MYNW Tokens up for grabs 💸**
 <br><br>